-- (ii) Disposal of the unrecovered fraction of coal ash shall be subject to the applicable requirements for residual waste. - (3) The use of fly ash as a stabilized product.
-Other uses of fly ash in which physical or chemical characteristics are altered prior to use or during placement will be considered a beneficial use under this section if the following conditions are met: - (i) The person proposing the use has first given advance written notice to the Department. - (ii) The coal ash is not mixed with solid waste, unless otherwise approved, in writing, by the Department prior to the use. - (iii) The use of the coal ash results in a demonstrated reduction of the potential of the coal ash to leach constituents into the environment. - (4) The use of bottom ash or boiler slag as an antiskid material or road surface preparation material, if the use is consistent with Department of Transportation specifications or other applicable specifications.
+- (4) The use of bottom ash or boiler slag as an antiskid material or road surface preparation material, if the use is consistent with Department of Transportation specifications or other applicable specifications.
 The use of fly ash as an antiskid material or road surface preparation material is not deemed to be a beneficial use. - (5) The use of coal ash as raw material for a product with commercial value, including the use of bottom ash in construction aggregate.
-Storage of coal ash prior to processing is subject to Subchapter E (relating to coal ash storage). - (6) The use of coal ash as a drainage material or pipe bedding, if the person proposing the use has first given advance written notice to the Department, and has provided to the Department an evaluation of the pH of the coal ash and a chemical analysis of the coal ash. - (7) The use of coal ash for mine subsidence control, mine fire control and mine sealing, if the following requirements are met: - (i) The person proposing the use gives advance written notice to the Department. - (ii) The pH of the coal ash is in a range that will not cause or allow the ash to contribute to water pollution. - (iii) Use of the coal ash in projects funded by or through the Department is consistent with applicable Departmental requirements and contracts.
+Storage of coal ash prior to processing is subject to Subchapter E. - (6) The use of coal ash as [drainage material or] pipe bedding, if the person proposing the use has first given advance written notice to the Department, and has provided to the Department an evaluation of the pH of the coal ash and a chemical analysis of the coal ash. - (7) The use of coal ash for mine subsidence control, mine fire control and mine sealing, if the following requirements are met: - (i) The person proposing the use gives advance written notice to the Department. - (ii) [The pH of the coal ash is in a range that will not cause or allow the ash to contribute to water pollution.]

+[(iii)] [The use] IF A PROJECT IS FUNDED BY OR THROUGH THE DEPARTMENT, USE of the coal ash [in projects funded by or through the

+Department is] SHALL BE consistent with applicable Departmental requirements and contracts.

-(iv) The coal ash shall be utilized within 24 hours of its delivery to the site unless stored in accordance with Subchapter E (relating to coal ash storage).
+[(iv)] (iii) The coal ash shall be utilized within 24 hours of its delivery to the site unless stored in accordance with Subchapter E.